OfficeDev/M365Bootcamp-TeamsEmergencyResponse/Documents/Part1.md

  You can skip adding members to the Team because there probably isn't anyone to add in your new tenant!

+ f.
+Click the Files tab in the General channel.
+You may get a message saying it's not ready yet; that's because the SharePoint site doesn't get provisioned until it's first used.
+You have just initiated the provisioning, and it will save you waiting a few minutes in the next exercise.

 When you're ready, please [proceed to the next section.](Part2.md)